visuve/PictureBrowser/ReadMe.md

 - This is merely a lame joke
 - The name was inspired by this: https://www.youtube.com/watch?v=XP-gSnEBCJc
 - Picture Browser is a tiny and fast, but uses a lot of memory
-	- It uses Win32 and GDI+ only
+	- It uses Win32 and Direct2D only
 	- The focus is speed over memory usage
 	- Caching can be turned off from the menu
 		- This is recommended, if you have a large folder with very high resolution images